dustinlyons/nixos-config/README.md

 nix run .#build-switch
 ```
 > [!CAUTION]
 > `~/.zshrc` will be replaced with the [`zsh` configuration](https://github.com/dustinlyons/nixos-config/blob/main/templates/starter/modules/shared/home-manager.nix#L8) from this repository.
-Make edits here first if you'd like.
+Make sure this is what you want.

 ## For NixOS
 This configuration supports both `x86_64` and `aarch64` platforms.